-The group has performed a sensitivity analysis relating to its exposure to gold price risk at balance date.
+The group has performed a sensitivity analysis relating to its exposure to gold price risk at reporting date.
 This sensitivity analysis demonstrates the effect on the current year results and equity which could result in a change in these risks.
 Notwithstanding this, the sensitivity analysis is still valid for gold prices above any floor prices that may be put in place.
 Any impacts from such hedging would be in relation to revenue from gold sales.

-Based on gold sales of 86,284oz in 2013 and 83,878oz (92,830oz less forward sold gold of 8,952oz) in 2014, if gold price in Australian dollars changed by + / - A\$100, with all other variables remaining constant, the estimated impact on pre-tax profits and equity would have been as follows:
+Based on gold sales of 83,878oz (92,830oz less forward sold gold of 8,952oz) in 2014 and 78,304oz (88,706oz less forward sold gold of 10,402oz) in 2015, if gold price in Australian dollars changed by + / - A\$100, with all other variables remaining constant, the estimated realised impact on pre-tax profit (loss) and equity would have been as follows:

 Consolidated

-2014 2013
+2015 2014

 \$000's \$000's

-Impact on pre-tax profit
+Impact on pre-tax profit (loss)

-Increase in gold price by A\$100 8,388 8,628
+Increase in gold price by A\$100 7,830 8,388

-Decrease in gold price by A\$100 (8,388) (8,628)
+Decrease in gold price by A\$100 (7,830) (8,388)

 Impact on equity

-Increase in gold price by A\$100 8,388 8,628
+Increase in gold price by A\$100 7,830 8,388

-Decrease in gold price by A\$100 (8,388) (8,628)
+Decrease in gold price by A\$100 (7,830) (8,388)

-iii.
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 30 JUNE 2015 iii.
 Cash flow and fair value Interest rate risk

 Exposure to interest rate risk arises on financial assets and liabilities recognised at reporting date whereby a future change in interest rates will affect future cash flows or the fair value of fixed rate financial instruments.
 Cash is held in an interest yielding cheque account and on short-term call deposits where the interest rate is both fixed and variable according to the financial asset.
 Interest rate risk on cash assets is managed with a mixture of fixed and floating rate cash deposits.
 Borrowing interest rates are fixed over the life of the financial liability.
 Interest rate risk on borrowings is managed with a fixed borrowing rate.